Gallinaceous

 Examples of Gallinaceous in a sentence

-"The farm was home to a number of gallinaceous birds, including chickens, turkeys, and pheasants."
+"We raised a number of gallinaceous birds on the farm, including chickens, turkeys, and pheasants."

 "Ducks are not gallinaceous — they are considered waterfowl."